 • Seals will not open as quickly in a blended set.
-If you still want the feeling of impending Armageddon, each player rolls a die at the start of their turn and opens a Seal on a result of 1.
+If you still want the feeling of impending Armageddon, each player rolls a die at the start of his turn and opens a Seal on a result of 1.

 • There are some monsters in other sets that really should be considered Sharks.
 (They're labeled in Munchkin Booty and subsequent sets, but not in earlier games.)
-We've posted a canonical list of Sharks on our website; go to munchkin.game/ products/games/munchkin-apocalypse/.
+We've posted a canonical list of Sharks on our website; go to munchkin. sjgames.com/sharks.